RoyalUr/RoyalUr-Analysis/README.md

   <img src="https://royalur.net/banner.jpg" width="400" />
 </a></p>

-# 🚧 Add RoyalUrAnalysis support to your website
+# 🚧 Add our AI agents to your website
 RoyalUrAnalysis has a WASM build target and JavaScript API that allows you to use its AI's from the web!
 Check out the documentation for RoyalUrAnalysis on the web in [WebSupport.md](/docs/WebSupport.md).